Obsidian vs Capacities (2026): Object-Based Notes Guide

 Plugin Ecosystem Reality

-Obsidian.
-The community plugin store has 1,500+ plugins, covering everything from advanced dataview queries to Excalidraw-style drawing canvases to AI integrations with any LLM provider.
-The downside: plugin sprawl.
-A vault with 30 plugins takes 5-10 seconds to open and develops obscure interaction bugs.
+Obsidian's community plugin store has 1,500+ plugins, covering everything from advanced Dataview queries to Excalidraw-style drawing canvases to AI integrations with any LLM provider.
+The downside is plugin sprawl.
+A vault with 30 plugins takes 5-10 seconds to open and can develop obscure interaction bugs.
 The discipline of installing only the 5-10 plugins you actually use is the difference between a fast Obsidian setup and a slow one.

-Capacities.
-No third-party plugin ecosystem.
-Capacities ships features in batches; users request features through the Capacities feedback portal and the team prioritizes them.
-The advantage: no plugin-induced slowdowns or bugs.
-The disadvantage: features the team has not built do not exist.
+Capacities has no third-party plugin ecosystem.
+The team ships features in batches, and users request features through the Capacities feedback portal.
+The advantage is no plugin-induced slowdown or breakage.
+The disadvantage is that features the team has not built do not exist.
 The bet is on the company's roadmap rather than on a community.

 Mobile and Sync Reality

-Obsidian mobile.
-The iOS and Android apps are full-featured: same plugins, same vault structure, same Markdown editor.
+Obsidian mobile is full-featured on iOS and Android, with the same plugins, vault structure, and Markdown editor.
 The catch is sync.
-Without Obsidian Sync ($4/month), users wire up iCloud Drive (Apple-only), Google Drive, Dropbox, or Syncthing themselves.
-Each free option has failure modes (iCloud has occasional sync delays; Dropbox occasionally creates conflict-suffix files when two devices edit the same note).
+Without Obsidian Sync, users wire up iCloud Drive, Google Drive, Dropbox, or Syncthing themselves.
+Each free option has failure modes, from iCloud delays to Dropbox conflict-suffix files when two devices edit the same note.
 Obsidian Sync is the friction-free path and uses end-to-end encryption.

-Capacities mobile.
-Cloud-native sync means no setup is required: log in on the phone and the workspace appears.
-The mobile app is well-designed for capture but does not expose every feature of the desktop app (some advanced object operations are desktop-only).
+Capacities mobile has cloud-native sync, so no setup is required.
+Log in on the phone and the workspace appears.
+The mobile app is well designed for capture but does not expose every desktop feature, with some advanced object operations remaining desktop-only.
 For users whose capture moment is on the phone, Capacities is the lower-friction path.

-Conflict resolution.
-Obsidian's third-party sync paths are the most likely place for conflicts to appear; the standard advice is to close the vault on one device before editing on another, or to use Obsidian Sync which handles conflicts gracefully.
-Capacities resolves conflicts server-side and rarely surfaces them to the user, with the tradeoff that you cannot always tell which version "won" if two devices edited the same field within seconds.
+Conflict resolution is where the two philosophies show.
+Obsidian's third-party sync paths are the most likely place for conflicts to appear.
+The standard advice is to close the vault on one device before editing on another, or to use Obsidian Sync.
+Capacities resolves conflicts server-side and rarely surfaces them to the user, with the tradeoff that you cannot always tell which version won if two devices edited the same field within seconds.

 Final Take

-Obsidian wins for users who want plain-text plain-folder data ownership and a plugin ecosystem to extend the tool.
+Obsidian wins for users who want plain-text, plain-folder data ownership and a plugin ecosystem to extend the tool.
 Capacities wins for users who want a typed object graph out of the box with sync and AI included.
-The split is taste: shape your own system or use someone else's.
+The split is taste: build your own system or use someone else's.
 For AI-grounded synthesis with source citations across either tool's content, Atlas beats both.